Garland, Texas: Water and wastewater utilities

 Garland is an original member city of the North Texas Municipal Water District (NTMWD).
 The vision of the city fathers in the early 1940s resulted in Garland and its companion member cities benefitting from reliable, high quality, affordable water from the water district's many reservoirs.

 The effluent from Garland's wastewater treatment plant flows through a NTMWD man-made, 1840 acre wetland.
 This provides a natural habitat for a wide variety of birds and reduces the sediment, nitrogen, and phosphorus contents of the water to a drinkable level.
 Through the use of selected aquatic plants, this environmentally friendly project will provide millions of gallons of reusable water and reduce the environmental impact.

 Garland Power and Light

 GP&L was founded in 1923 to provide Garland residents not-for-profit public utility services, locally controlled by its citizens.
 GP&L provides services to over 69,000 customers, making it the fourth-largest municipal utility in Texas and the 41st-largest in the nation.

 It has two gas-fired generating plants, which combined have 640 megawatts of generation capacity.
-In addition, Garland partners with the Texas Municipal Power Agency, which operates the 462-megawatt coal-fired Gibbons Creek Power Plant.
+Garland also partners with the Texas Municipal Power Agency, which operates the 462-megawatt coal-fired Gibbons Creek Power Plant.
 Garland's electric distribution system has 1007 mi of overhead lines and 1000 mi of underground lines.
 Its transmission system consists of 23 substations and 133 mi of transmission lines.
 Garland's peak load for 2007 was 483 megawatts, with annual operating revenues of nearly $238 million.